awsdocs/aws-greengrass-developer-guide/doc_source/what-is-gg.md

 ### AWS IoT Greengrass snap software<a name="gg-snapstore-download"></a>

-<a name="snap-ggc-v1.8-only"></a>Currently, AWS IoT Greengrass snap software is available for AWS IoT Greengrass core version 1\.8 only\.

-<a name="snap-ggc-desc"></a> The AWS IoT Greengrass snap software download makes it possible for you to run a version of AWS IoT Greengrass with limited functionality on Linux cloud, desktop, and IoT environments through convenient containerized software packages\.
-These packages, or snaps, contain the AWS IoT Greengrass Core software and its dependencies\.
-You can download and use these packages on your Linux environments as\-is\.
+<a name="gg-snap-description"></a>AWS IoT Greengrass snap v1\.11\.0 enables you to run a limited version of AWS IoT Greengrass through convenient software packages with all necessary dependencies in a containerized environment\.

-<a name="snap-ggc-limitations"></a> The AWS IoT Greengrass snap allows you to run a version of AWS IoT Greengrass with limited functionality on your Linux environments\.
-Currently, Java, Node\.js, and native Lambda functions are not supported\.
-Machine learning inference, connectors, and noncontainerized Lambda functions are also not supported\.
+**Note**  <a name="gg-snap-v1.11-note"></a>
+The AWS IoT Greengrass snap is available for AWS IoT Greengrass Core software v1\.11\.0 and later\.
+Unsupported versions don't receive bug fixes or updates\.
+The AWS IoT Greengrass snap doesn't support connectors and machine learning \(ML\) inference\.

-For more information, see [Getting started with AWS IoT Greengrass snap](install-ggc.md#gg-snap-setup)\.
+For more information, see [Run AWS IoT Greengrass in a snap](install-ggc.md#gg-snap-support)\.